devyanic11/RadioPit/README.md

-# 🏎️ PITWALL — The Silent Co-Driver
+# 🏎️ RadioPit — The Silent Co-Driver

-**AI that hears what race engineers miss.** Pitwall analyzes real F1 team-radio audio, measures driver stress / frustration / fatigue / mental load from voice and language, correlates it with real lap times, and tells the engineer what to do about it — all running locally, powered by Hugging Face.
+**AI that hears what race engineers miss.** RadioPit analyzes real F1 team-radio audio, measures driver stress / frustration / fatigue / mental load from voice and language, correlates it with real lap times, and tells the engineer what to do about it — all running locally, powered by Hugging Face.

 > Hackathon theme: *Artificial Intelligence in Racing Strategy & Decision-Making — Powered by Hugging Face*